Where Did Glory Holes Come From? Who Invented Them? What Is the History of Glory Holes?

-The law at the time required that to prove a conviction, there needed to be proof that both penetration and ejaculation had occurred.
-Additionally, 2 witnesses were needed to prove the offense.
-Both parties could be found guilty, however, proving that penetration and ejaculation occurred was very difficult, so most men were prosecuted with the much less severe sodomitical intent, which carried a lighter term.
+The law at the time required proof of both penetration and ejaculation to secure a conviction.
+Prosecutors also needed two witnesses to confirm the offense.
+Courts could find both parties guilty, but proving penetration and ejaculation was difficult.
+Because of this, most men were charged with sodomitical intent, a much less severe offense that carried a lighter sentence.

 As I wrote The Hole in the Door, I fell down the fascinating rabbit-warren of clandestine meetings between men as I researched the real-life history of the donated Western Australian Museum’s toilet door.